 We talk about content engineering.
 I call myself a content engineer sometimes.
 But can content really be engineered?
 Is content engineering engineering in the same way that engineering a bridge is engineering, or only engineering by analogy?

 This post is prompted by a fascinating conversation with Rob Hanna and others at the monthly STC Toronto Networking Lunch.
 The conversation morphed into something I think I can fairly characterize as: is there a uniform methodology to technical communication, one that can form the basis of a curriculum, a certification, or a toolset, or is there a legitimate diversity of approaches, roles, methods, and tools.

-Let’s clear one thing up first: When people talk about content engineering what they often mean is engineering publishing and content management.
+Let’s clear one thing up first: When people talk about content engineering what they often mean is engineering the processes of publishing and content management.
 There is no doubt in my mind that publishing and content management can be engineered.
 The question is, can they be engineered without doing violence to content quality and burdening authors with tasks and requirements they should not have to bear?
 Ultimately I think the answer to that question is yes, though I don’t think many systems achieve that today.
 But actually engineering content — that is, making content itself better through an engineered process — is something different.